 1 2 3 | import static org.assertj.core.api.Assertions.assertThat; assertThat(classUnderTest.calculatePrice("AirPods")).isEqualTo(new BigDecimal("99.99")); |

-The available assertions you get are also feature-rich and offer everything you need.
+The available assertions we get are also feature-rich and offer everything we need.

-To not get confused during test development, as the Spring Boot Starter includes different libraries to assertions, make sure to import the correct assertion in your test cases.
+To not get confused during test development, as the Spring Boot Starter includes different libraries to assertions, make sure to import the correct assertion for the test cases.

-Mixing them within one assertion is not possible and as they are all named very similar, you should stick to one within the same class file.
+Mixing them within one assertion is not possible, and as they are all named very similar, we should stick to one within the test class.

 Introduction to JSONassert

-JSONAssert helps you writing unit tests for JSON data structures.
-This can be really helpful when testing the API endpoints of your Spring Boot application.
+JSONAssert helps writing unit tests for JSON data structures.
+This can be really helpful when testing the API endpoints of our Spring Boot application.

 The library works both with JSON provided as String